|City of Hamilton - Public Health Services

 Submitting a Tick to Public Health Services:

-Ticks are accepted at two locations:
+Ticks are accepted at:

 Instructions to submit a tick: